fikarrahman/automation_test_saucedemo_fikar/README.md

 # Test Results Discussion

-As it shows on the logs itself there is 2 test cases which has the function to login and checkout items that has failed. the first failed test is the test named Logintest_locked where when inputted the coresponding user id and password the site has locked out the user from logging in and ultimately cannot be able to use the site hence the error in the test itself and technically the code used could'nt find the Button id because of this
+As it shows on the logs itself there is 2 test cases which has the function to login and checkout items that has failed. the first failed test is the test named Logintest_locked where when inputted the coresponding user id and password the site has locked out the user from logging in and ultimately cannot be able to use the site hence the error in the test itself and technically the code used could'nt find the Button id because of this.

 ![sdiufbsuadbfasd](https://github.com/fikarrahman/automation_test_saucedemo_fikar/assets/139712706/f1ac659f-538d-4e9e-b669-186758e12203)

-the next failed test is using the problem_user id and password as the login credentials, the first steps of the code is as intended by adding inventory and checking out but the problem was the bug that was found when inputting the first and last name where it causes the inputted text to dissapear and only leave the last key from the last name in. which then the automation halt as it cannot find the button id:finish
+the next failed test is using the problem_user id and password as the login credentials, the first steps of the code is as intended by adding inventory and checking out but the problem was the bug that was found when inputting the first and last name where it causes the inputted text to dissapear and only leave the last key from the last name in. which then the automation halt as it cannot find the button id:finish.

 ![asduibfoiuadbcuoasbdvcoibsdbvip](https://github.com/fikarrahman/automation_test_saucedemo_fikar/assets/139712706/147d14e1-6642-4653-8729-b6b750946b6b)